 3 reasons to have your document bleed

-Bleed allows for more attractive visual impact.
+Bleed allows for a more attractive visual impact.
 Please observe the effect of bleed/no-bleed on a simulated book cover.

 Documents that bleed are usually viewed as being "more professional".
 That means more efficient marketing actions.
 Amateur documents, on the other hand, designed through home-desktop-publishing software usually have thick white borders

 Borderless pictures are called pictures that "bleed".
-Because there's no white frame, in order to get it done properly, you must get the photograph printed on a slightly large paper and trimmed.
+Because there's no white frame, to get it done properly, you must get the photograph printed on a slightly large paper and trimmed.
 In that way, you make sure that no white edge will be present.

 The same concept is utilized in printing.
 Either in the case that you're printing brochures, of printing color copies, or door hangers, or business cards, every time you want your images to bleed, the printing house will need to use oversized paper that will later be trimmed to size: